BlastHappy82/AureTrix_driver/docs/pages/GlobalTravel.md

   ↓
 Map selectedKeys to physical key values
   ↓
-processBatches: setPerformanceMode(key, 'global', 0) for each selected key ↓
-Emit 'mode-changed' event with { keyIds: [...], newMode: 'global' }
+Step 1: Fetch current global settings from keyboard
   ↓
-Parent updates keyModeMap tracking (critical for overlay reactivity) ↓ updateGlobalSettings() - applies current global travel and deadzones ↓
-Clear overlays: emit null for both overlays
+KeyboardService.getGlobalTouchTravel()
   ↓
+Validate returned values (globalTouchTravel, pressDead, releaseDead) ↓
+Check all values are valid numbers (throw if NaN)
+  ↓
+Step 2: Apply global values to each key BEFORE switching mode ↓
+processBatches: For each selected key
+  ├─ KeyboardService.setSingleTravel(key, globalTravelValue)
+  ├─ KeyboardService.setDp(key, globalPressDead)
+  ├─ KeyboardService.setDr(key, globalReleaseDead)
+  └─ KeyboardService.setPerformanceMode(key, 'global', 0)
+  ↓
+All service calls validated (throw on Error)
+  ↓
+Step 3: Sync UI state with applied values
+  ↓
+globalTravel.value = globalTravelValue
+pressDead.value = globalPressDead
+releaseDead.value = globalReleaseDead
+  ↓
+Step 4: Emit 'mode-changed' event with keyIds and 'global' ↓
+Parent updates keyModeMap tracking (critical for overlay reactivity) ↓
-If overlay enabled: Re-emit global overlay data after 300ms
+Step 5: If overlay enabled, emit current global values ↓
+Overlay shows values that were actually applied to keys
 ```

+**Critical Implementation Details**:

+1. **Fetch-First Pattern**: The button fetches current global settings from the keyboard before applying them.
+This ensures the UI always shows what's actually on the device, even if the user adjusted sliders without saving.

+2. **Apply Before Switch**: Each key receives the individual travel and deadzone values BEFORE switching to global mode.
+This prevents a bug where keys would switch to global mode but retain their old deadzone values because global deadzones are only enforced at the global level, not per-key.

+3. **NaN Validation**: After casting the SDK response to access `pressDead` and `releaseDead` fields (which aren't in the TypeScript type), the code validates all three values are valid numbers.
+This prevents silent failures from malformed SDK responses.

+4. **UI State Synchronization**: After applying values to keys, the component updates its reactive refs to match what was actually written.
+This ensures the sliders and overlays show the device state, not stale UI state.

-**Critical Event**: The `mode-changed` emission is essential for preventing overlay persistence bugs.
+5. **mode-changed Event**: Essential for preventing overlay persistence bugs.
 When keys switch from single to global mode, the parent Performance page must immediately update its `keyModeMap` tracking so the computed `overlayData` knows to apply global values instead of per-key values.
 Without this event, keys would show stale single-mode overlay values until page refresh.

 ### Deadzone Linking